benjiallen/st-andrews-2025/transcript.md

 This is a graduation picture, and this is how my Mum likes to think I spent my days at St. Andrews.
 In formal dress, white tie & gown.

 This is how I remember my time at St. Andrews.
-Collapsed on West Sands, with a bottle of Kronnenberg close to hand.
+Collapsed on West Sands, with a bottle of Kronenbourg close to hand.

 ## Formal intro